 \section{Abstract}

-This paper presents robust inference methods for general linear hypotheses in linear panel data models with latent group structure in the coefficients.
-We employ a selective conditional inference approach, deriving the conditional distribution of coefficient estimates given the group structure estimated from the data.
-Our procedure provides valid inference under possible violations of group separation, where distributional properties of group-specific coefficients remain unestablished.
-Furthermore, even when group separation does hold, our method demonstrates superior finite-sample properties compared to traditional asymptotic approaches.
-This improvement stems from our procedure's ability to account for statistical uncertainty in the estimation of group structure.
-We demonstrate the effectiveness of our approach through Monte Carlo simulations and apply the methods to two datasets on: (i) the relationship between income and democracy, and (ii) the cyclicality of firm-level R\&D investment.
+We develop robust inference methods for general linear hypotheses in linear panel data models with latent group structure in the coefficients.
+We employ a selective conditional inference approach based on the conditional distribution of coefficient estimates given the group structure estimated from the data.
+The resulting inference procedures remain valid even when group separation fails (i.e., when the distributional properties of the group-specific coefficients are not established) and, because they account for uncertainty in estimating the group structure, they also improve on conventional asymptotic procedures in finite samples when separation does hold.
+Our tests are exactly valid under Gaussian errors with known variances and asymptotically valid under general error distributions.
+Unlike much of the post-clustering inference literature, which focuses on testing group homogeneity, our framework accommodates arbitrary linear restrictions on the group-specific coefficients.
+Inverting the conditional tests yields selective confidence sets with valid coverage conditional on the estimated group structure.
+We illustrate the methods through Monte Carlo simulations and an application to growth convergence clubs.
+Simulations demonstrate accurate size control and good power in finite samples, including in the presence of serial correlation and cross-sectional dependence.
+The applications show sharp differences between the traditional inference methods and robust methods proposed in this paper, illustrating the importance of taking the estimated group structure into account.

-\textbf{Keywords}: Clustering; hypothesis testing; Kmeans; selective inference; latent group structure.
+\textbf{Keywords}: Clustering; hypothesis testing; KMeans; selective inference; latent group structure.